 The SILP courses are designed to develop fundamental language skills: speaking, listening, reading and writing as well as intercultural competency/humility.
-Students study in a self-instructional mode under the tutorial supervision of qualified fluent speakers and in consultation with senior language specialists from partner institutions.
+Students study in a self-instructional mode and participate in conversational sessions with qualified fluent speakers and in consultation with senior language specialists from partner institutions.
 Intense work with the recommended textbooks, workbooks and audio materials prepares the student for the biweekly group review sessions with the tutor.
 Their progress is then measured with midterm and final exams administered by an outside examiner.

 The Self-Instructional Languages Program at Williams adheres to the standards of the National Association of Self-Instructional Language Programs (NASILP).